Canada can't overcome Germany in women's soccer friendly | CBC Sports

 Christine Sinclair scores 173rd international goal in 3-2 loss

-Substitute Turid Knaak scored in the 84th minute to give Olympic champion Germany a 3-2 win over Canada in a women's soccer friendly Sunday.
+It took an 84th-minute goal by German substitute Turid Knaak to decide the women's soccer friendly, played before a sea of red at a soldout Tim Hortons Field in Hamilton.

+Playing in a new 3-5-2 formation, the Canadian women showed resilience after conceding a first-minute goal off a defensive miscue.
+Captain Christine Sinclair, with her 173rd international goal, and Jessie Fleming scored in the second half to give Canada a 2-1 lead only to see Germany equalize seconds later.

-Canadian goalkeeper Stephanie Labbe made a fine diving save off a Sara Dabritz free kick from some 20 yards out, pushing the ball off the post.
+Canadian goalkeeper Stephanie Labbe deserved a better fate on the winning goal.
+Labbe made a fine diving save off a Sara Dabritz free kick from some 20 yards out, pushing the ball off the post.
 But it bounced back to the other side of the goal where Knaak headed it in.

-Captain Christine Sinclair, with her 173rd international goal, and Jessie Fleming scored for Canada.
+"It's 80 per cent great stuff.
+Then the last 20, we'll work on it," said an upbeat Heiner-Moller.

+The new formation is designed to give fourth-ranked Canada more flexibility and allow it to use the full width of the pitch and take advantage of players like Ashley Lawrence and Janine Beckie to attack on the flanks.

+The Canadian women are gearing up for the CONCACAF Women's Championship in October.
+The tournament doubles as a World Cup qualifier.

+"We're going to head into the qualifiers very confident," said Sinclair.
+"We're a top team in the world and we expect to qualify.

-Sinclair's 59th-minute goal, knotting the score at 1-1, came off a Janine Beckie free kick after Beckie was sent flying by a German defender.
-The Germans were unable to clear the bouncing ball, which was sent back into the box for Sinclair, making her 268th national team appearance, to head home.
+Sinclair's 59th-minute goal, knotting the score at 1-1, came off a Beckie free kick.
+The third-ranked Germans were unable to clear the bouncing ball, which was sent back into the box for Sinclair to head home.

 Sinclair wheeled away from the goal, her arms outstretched in celebration and headed towards the Canadian bench.

-Sinclair, who turns 35 on Tuesday, is now 11 goals from tying American Abby Wambach's world record of 184.
+Sinclair, who turns 35 on Tuesday, is now 11 goals from tying American Abby Wambach's record of 184.

+Fleming gave Canada a brief lead in the 69th minute after Canada pounced on a poor backpass.
+The ball came into the box, with a dummy run from Sinclair setting up Fleming, who outwaited the goalkeeper and a defender and cooly knocked the ball into the net.

+But Germany replied a minute later with Dabritz, another substitute, beating Labbe with a high accurate shot from just outside the penalty box.

 Comments